Why I Wear Just a Wedding Band – No Engagement Ring!

 It’s a subject that has weighed on me before my husband and I even got engaged.

 It all started in 1477 when some rich white guy in history proposed with a diamond engagement ring.
-That was only the beginning, but when the De Beer company started a massive advertising campaign in 1947, that’s when the real pressure began.
+(In case you’re interested, that would have been Archduke Maximilian of Austria.)

 “A Diamond is Forever.”

 Because of marketing, people all across America believed that they needed to spend about two month’s rent on a ring.
 According to Glamour magazine online, do what works for you and your partner.
 At least that is a little more realistic!

 Approximately 75% of men and 83% of women think it’s appropriate to spend $5000 or less on an engagement ring.
 Considering that median household income is around $55,000 in the US, that’s almost 10% of total income in a year, much higher than 2 months rent.